 You can find physical therapists with these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family and friends or from other health care providers.

 - When you contact a physical therapy clinic for an appointment, ask about the physical therapists' experience in helping people who have a limb amputation.

-- During your first visit with the physical therapist, be prepared to describe your symptoms and functional difficulties in as much detail as possible, and what makes your problem worse.
+- Be prepared to describe your symptoms and functional difficulties in as much detail as possible, and what makes your problem worse.

 The following articles provide some of the best scientific evidence related to physical therapy treatment of phantom limb pain.
 The articles report the most recent research and give an overview of the standards of practice both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free full text, so that you can read it or print out a copy to bring with you to your health care provider.

 Amputee Coalition.
 Amputee Coalition website.
 Accessed August 1, 2018.